gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 ## SCTP Association Restart {#sctp-restart}

 In order to achieve an Association Restart as described in
-{{I-D.westerlund-tsvwg-sctp-dtls-chunk}}, a safe connection dedicated to Restart SHALL exist and be available.
-Furthermore, both peers SHALL have safely stored both the current Restart DCI value and the related keying material.
-Here we assume that Restart DCI and keying material are maintained across the events leading to SCTP Restart request.
+{{I-D.westerlund-tsvwg-sctp-dtls-chunk}}, a Restart DTLS Key Context dedicated to Restart SHALL exist and be available.
+Furthermore, both peers SHALL have safely stored both the current Restart DTLS Key Context.
+Here we assume that Restart DTLS Key Context is maintained across the events leading to SCTP Restart request.

-### Handshake of initial DTLS Restart connection {#init-dtls-restart-connection}
+### Installation of initial Restart DTLS Key Context {#init-dtls-restart-context}

-As soon as the Association has reached the PROTECTED INITILIZATION state, a DTLS Restart connection MAY be instantiated.
-The instantiation of the initial DTLS Restart connection follows the rules given in
+As soon as the Association has reached the PROTECTED INITILIZATION state, a Restart DTLS Key Context SHALL be installed.
-{{further_dtls_connection}} where the DCI = 0 (that is initial DCI = 0) and R bit = 1.
-Unless a SCTP association restart has happened and the restart DCI has been used.
-In this case a new restart DTLS connection SHALL be established using a restart DCI counter of the current + 1.

-It MAY exist a time gap where the Association is in PROTECTED state but no DTLS Restart connection exists yet.
+It MAY exist a time gap where the Association is in PROTECTED state but no Restart DTLS Key Context has been installed yet.
 If a SCTP Restart procedure will be initiated during that time, it will fail and the Association will also fail.

-Once initiated, no traffic will be sent over the Restart DTLS connection so that both endpoints will have a known DTLS record state.
+Once installed, no traffic will be sent over the Restart DTLS Key Context so that both endpoints will have a known DTLS record state.

-### Handshake of further DTLS Restart connection {#further-dtls-restart-connection}

-After the initial DTLS Restart connection has been established, at least an active DTLS Restart connection shall exist in a known state.
-It is recommended that updating of DTLS Restart connection follows the same times and rules as the traffic DTLS connections and is implemented by following the rules described in {{parallel-dtls}}.

-The next DTLS Restart DCI is computed as described in
-{{add-dtls-connection}}.

-The handshake of further DTLS Restart Connection is sequenced as follows:

-- Perform the DTLS Handshake as described in {{further_dtls_connection}} on the next Restart DCI

-- The Responder will store the new key before sending DTLS ACK

-- The Initiator at reception of DTLS ACK will initiate closing the current Restart DCI

-- The Responder will reply to the DTLS Close and remove the old key

-- The Initiator receives the answer and remove the old key

 ### SCTP Association Restart Procedure {#sctp-assoc-restart-procedure}